Davy-Hu/multi-channel-authentication-with-DI-Java/README.md

 #### Interface

 We will need an interface in order to create a general baseline for what the classes will look like.
-Because these classes will inherit from this interface, the interface will need to have all methods that the classes will need.
+The interface that define the services.
 For the purposes of this design, the only method needed is the authenticate method, which will be used to authenticate the user.

-Below is the structure of the interface.
+The challenge here is that some authentication such as local database or LDAP authentication has the username and password passed as parameter, but some authentication such as third party O'Auth has no such parameters passed.
+We are going to overcome the challenge by designing the API which takes a parameter UserCredential object which has username and password as fields.
+For the channels which does not need username and password, the Credential object will be null.
 ```
 public interface IAuthentiate {